 Traveling with one of our mobile saunas to the lake and delivering to new owners.

-We have been building mobile saunas for the past 10 years! and because of their growing popularity and versatility, they now make up most of our business.
+We have been building mobile saunas for the past ten years!
+And because of their growing popularity and versatility, they now make up most of our business.
 Each unit is still handcrafted with many layers of details.
 The owners each get a unique product tailored to their specifications.
-It’s also an easy way to avoid zoning and permitting restrictions while avoiding the hassles of a site-built project.
+It’s also an easy way to avoid zoning and permitting restrictions and the hassles of a site-built project.
 Investing in your dream sauna makes more sense if you know you can take it with you!

 We hear from our customers all the time that their friends, family, and neighbors are as excited as they are to have a sauna!